-We are still working to design, develop, certify, and bring up manufacturing of our TriFan 600 aircraft and thus have not generated revenue from this segment.
-We do not expect to begin generating significant revenues until we are able to complete the design, development, certification, and manufacturing our aircraft.
+We are still working to design, develop and certify the TriFan 600 aircraft and thus have not generated revenue from this segment.
+We do not expect to begin generating significant revenues until we are able to complete the design, development, certification, and manufacturing of the aircraft.

 Our RTLS products are primarily sold on a license and SaaS mode, which we call "location as a service" or "LaaS."
 In our licensing model, we also typically charge an annual maintenance fee.
-The LaaS model is typically for a 3-5 year contract and includes license to use, maintenance and hardware upgrades.
+The LaaS model is typically for a 3-5 year contract and includes a license to use, maintenance and hardware upgrades.
 The LaaS model generates a recurring revenue stream.